 Closing costs are a necessary part of getting a mortgage loan, whether for buying a new house or refinancing an existing home loan.
 These costs can add up, often amounting to several thousand dollars.
 For many homebuyers and homeowners, coming up with the extra cash to cover these expenses can be challenging.
-One of the most common questions we get from borrowers is, “Can closing costs be rolled into a mortgage?
+One of the most common questions we get from borrowers is, “Can I roll closing costs into a mortgage?
 “The answer is yes, but there are several factors to consider with how much refinance costs are and if you can factor them into the loan, so you don’t have to come out of pocket to cover them.

 This is a great way to avoid paying closing costs upfront when buying or refinancing a home is to include them in your mortgage.
 However, not all banks and mortgage lenders allow you to do this and when they do a certain criteria must be met.